-As detailed in Table 18, an <xccdf: Value> MAY include various elements that constrain or limit the values that the Value may be given.
+As detailed in Table 18, an <xccdf:Value>MAY include various elements that constrain or limit the values that the Value may be given.
 Authors MAY use these elements to assist users in tailoring the benchmark.
 These elements all support the @selector attribute.
-If there are multiple instances of one of these elements within a single <xccdf: Value> element, no more than one of the instances MAY omit the @selector attribute, and every other instance MUST have a different value specified for its @selector attribute.
-For elements that may be substituted for each other-specifically, <xccdf: value> and <xccdf: complex-value> elements, and <xccdf: default> and <xccdf: complex-default> elements-no more than one instance of either element MAY omit the @selector attribute, and every other instance of both elements MUST have a different value specified for its @selector attribute.
+If there are multiple instances of one of these elements within a single <xccdf:Value> element, no more than one of the instances MAY omit the @selector attribute, and every other instance MUST have a different value specified for its @selector attribute.
+For elements that may be substituted for each other-specifically, <xccdf:value> and <xccdf:complex-value> elements, and <xccdf:default> and <xccdf:default> and <xccdf:complex-default> elements-no more than one instance of either element MAY omit the @selector attribute, and every other instance of both elements MUST have a different value specified for its @selector attribute, and every other instance of both elements MUST have a different value specified for its @selector attribute, and every other instance of both elements MUST have a different value specified for its @selector attribute, and every other instance of both elements MUST have a different value specified for its @selector attribute.
 For more information about selector types, see Section 6.5.3.

-In the absence of any profile or tailoring actions, the default <xccdf:value> or <xccdf:complex-value> element in an <xccdf:Value> SHALL be the one with an empty or absent @selector.
+In the absence of any profile or tailoring actions, the default <xccdf:value> or <xccdf:complexvalue> element in an <xccdf:Value> SHALL be the one with an empty or absent @selector.
 If there is no <xccdf:value> or <xccdf:complex-value> element with an empty or absent @selector, the first <xccdf:value> or <xccdf:complex-value> element in top-down processing of the XML SHALL be the default element.
 For all other selectable <xccdf:Value> elements (i.e., <xccdf:default>, <xccdf:complex-default>, <xccdf:match>, <xccdf:upper-bound>, <xccdf:lower-bound>, and <xccdf:choices>), the default activity SHALL be to ignore all elements without an empty or absent @selector.